If I had a copywriting tips guide to follow when I landed my first job, it would have saved me a lot of suffering.

 The same goes for your words, no matter what they need to achieve.
 You can review and improve your copywriting by asking yourself a few simple questions:

-- Does your work look text-heavy and intimidating?
+- Does your work look text-heavy and intimidating, featuring long paragraphs and heady words?

-- Or do you space out your sentences and allow for a fast, pleasurable read?
+- Do you space out your sentences and allow for a fast, pleasurable read?

 The most successful businesses use copywriting to manipulate us in one way or another.